graphicore/varla-varfo/explorations/calibrate/index.md

 than the page size, in such a case media-queries could rescue us, but that applies regardless of the unit anchoring.

-With the example in mind we can also rephrase the *big question* and ask:
+With the example in mind, we can also rephrase the *big question* and ask:
 **If it is that simple, why don't designers make one layout for print and then *"just scale everything”?***